hickeyma/granite-io-examples/rag_example.md

 # Granite 3.2 RAG

-Granite 3.2 provided lots of cool capabilities like [chain-of-thought (CoT)](https://www.ibm.com/think/topics/chain-of-thoughts) reasoning, document understanding etc. In this example, we will investigate how to use [Retrieval Augmented Generation (RAG)](https://www.ibm.com/think/topics/retrieval-augmented-generation) to improve the response of the model.
-The example will first cover how to do RAG with the model in a vanilla fashion and then how to compliment it using the [granite-io library](https://github.com/ibm-granite/granite-io).
+Granite 3.2 provides lots of cool capabilities like [chain-of-thought (CoT)](https://www.ibm.com/think/topics/chain-of-thoughts) reasoning, document understanding etc. In this example, we will investigate how to use [Retrieval Augmented Generation (RAG)](https://www.ibm.com/think/topics/retrieval-augmented-generation) to improve the response of the model.
+The example will first cover how to do RAG with the model in a vanilla fashion and then how to compliment it using the [Granite IO processing](https://github.com/ibm-granite/granite-io) library.
 I

 ## RAG Example